SIC Accuracy Benchmarks

 These checks catch the most common SIC classification errors quickly.

-1. Read the definition: confirm the business matches what the SIC code covers.
+1. Read the definition: confirm the business actually matches what the SIC code covers.

-2. Compare neighbor codes: confirm the selection beats adjacent alternatives.
+2. Compare neighbor codes: confirm the selected code is stronger than adjacent alternatives.

 3. Confirm primary activity: use the primary operational activity when multiple activities exist.

-4. Check stability logic: don’t change codes without evidence-based justification.
+4. Check stability logic: do not change codes without evidence-based justification.

 Start here: SIC Code Lookup Directory